pgmoneta/pgmoneta/doc/manual/advanced/07-keep.md

 and you can see that the backup has a `Keep` flag of `true`.

-Note that `Keep` currently only works on full backups, we will support keeping incremental backups in later releases.

 ## Describe a backup

 Now, you may want to add a description to your backup, and as you can see